jes252/Legal_DD_File/README.md

 # Legal_DD_File
-Uses Zuva API to conduct legal due diligence for a venture capital investment
+Uses Zuva API to conduct legal due diligence for a venture capital investment.

 You will need to create an account on [Zuva](https://zuva.ai/) to get started.